sDriskell/JobSearchApiApplication/README.md

 # Not Working:
 Unable to get my filter jobs table to function.
 My location is set in a Tuple format and I'm unable to parse out the town. ''.join() does not work and cannot couple the city and country into a string.
 I get one of two attribute erros; either tuple object has no attribute location or list object has no attribute (when I use ''.join().
 This leads to me being unable to create an overlay of job data and proper test methods.

+Where I'm failing is I don't know what I want to do.
+It's not a "you don't know what you don't know" but more of picturing/imagining what you're looking to do.

 # New Code: